What is cohousing?

 What are the commitments of joining?
 What will I be expected to do?

 All MUCH members are expected to attend the monthly General Meetings at which decisions about developing the project are made by consensus.
 To learn how to take part in consensus decision making new members will be expected to take part in a short course at their own expense.
 Existing members are learning to make decisions in this way, it is different from most people’s experience and needs practice, so you will join us on the journey.
 All MUCH members will become equally responsible for the development, and the appropriate legal structure required to run it, once it is is established.
 As well as monthly meetings all members are expected to take part in one or more of the working groups which meet between General Meetings to develop aspects of the project, such as the business plan, communicating with partners, developing our understanding of building and living sustainably.
-Finally we meet for shared meals as whole group every other month or so to get to know each other better and prepare for living in an intentional community.
+At present all General Meetings are held virtually due to Covid-19 restrictions, and working group meetings take place in accordance with Covid-19 restrictions.
+Finally, in normal times we have a shared lunch during or after General Meetings, so to get to know each other better and prepare for living in an intentional community.
 An outline of the main responsibilities and commitments as a member of MUCH are outlined below.

 Where will MUCH be?

 We want to live in South Manchester, where most of us currently live.
 We haven’t found a suitable site yet, and making the decision about a site will be a major milestone for us.

 Our current commitment as a member of MUCH (as agreed at MUCH General Meeting.
 Jan.
 2014)

 - Commit to the Vision and Values of MUCH

 - Actively contribute to the work of MUCH, with the expectation of spending approximately 2 hours per week.
 (This work includes progressing the priorities agreed at the General Meeting, including involvement in agreed working groups, and personal learning and development to contribute to the project.)